ra-MANUJ-an/training-time-domain-authorization/README.md

 # A Benchmark for Training-time Domain Authorization

-**Project Goal:** A Public Reusable and Replicable Toolkit for Rigerously Evaluating Training-time domain authorization solutions
+**Project Goal:** A Public Reusable and Replicable Toolkit for Rigerously Evaluating Training-time domain authorization solutions.

+After evaluating a defence on this benchmark, an evaluator should be able to say: This defence provide training time domain authorization with a high-bar of empirical evidence.

 **Inspiration:** BIER, GEM, DecodingTrust, HarmBench